Hasmelash95/cherry-leaves-mildew/README.md

 ## Future Features

+* Include images of half a cherry leaf during model training for a more accurate model.
 * Apply this model and project to other crops that are dealing with a pest problem.
 * Add user authentication to allow client only access.